 So to my mind, the question isn’t about whether a designer should know how to code, but rather, how well a designer can understand and work within technical constraints?
-How well they can collaborate with engineers?
+How well can they collaborate with engineers?
 Some of the best designers I’ve worked with have no idea how to code, and yet they produce the most inspiring ideas and ship the best features because they have great relationships with the engineers they work side-by-side with.
-They place equal value on their collaborative process as they do their individual output.
+They place equal value on their collaborative process as they do their output.

 By all means, poke around

-Designers are inquisitive by nature, and given the opportunity would happily jump into a code repo and poke around.
-I remember when I first started out as a designer, I would download flash files (.Fla’s) to inspect the ActionScript inside.
+Designers are curious by nature, and given the opportunity would happily jump into a code repo and poke around.
+I remember when I first started as a designer, I would download flash files (.Fla’s) to inspect the ActionScript inside.
 I’d spend hours trying to reproduce the effects and interactions.
 I taught myself how to author CD ROMs using LINGO.
 I learned the basics of HTML by writing tables in a notepad file.
 I discovered CSS, SASS & LESS.
 I designed and built simple websites and portfolios from scratch using JS frameworks.
-I also took a leap of faith and embedded myself in an Agile software team where I learnt SCRUM, project prioritization, systems-design, quality assurance (QA), and how to work incrementally in sprints.
+I also took a leap of faith and embedded myself in an Agile software team where I learned SCRUM, project prioritization, systems-design, quality assurance (QA), and how to work incrementally in sprints.

-Fast forward a few years, and I still find myself being just as curious about emerging technologies as I was when I started out.
+Fast forward a few years, and I still find myself being just as curious about emerging technologies as I was when I started.
 But I’ve given up on ‘trying’ to code, instead, I focus more on relationships with engineers and the processes we design for efficient, productive collaboration.
 My design skills have matured over time not because I know (kind-of) how to code, but because I stopped trying to do everything myself and focused my energy solely on the role and responsibilities of a designer in the context of a team environment.

 Focus on design instead

 My recommendation would be to channel your curiosity into other areas of your discipline.
-Understand what design-thinking can do for your own process as well as your team.
+Understand what design-thinking can do for your process as well as your team.
 Refine your craft with design-principles and understand the power of visual communication.
 Expand your empathy to help solve more complex problems.
 And collaborate as a partner — work together, break things, and learn.